HomeAbout MeTestimonialsQuickBooksTaxesResourcesContact MeCycling Interests

 Before you complete an important transaction, or wrap up your year-end work, pick up the phone and call your accountant for his or her perspective and advice.
 Accountants are not mind readers.
 To serve their clients best, accountants need to be consulted before the client enters into important transactions.
 Remember, attention to tax as well as economic considerations are all within the sphere of understanding of your CPA.
 Therefore, be sure to let him or her know what you are contemplating before the transactions is completed.
 Many mistakes can often be avoided just by having had that conversation with your CPA first.
-Sometimes, clients learn this lesson the hard way when it comes tax filing time and they learn that something they did during the year is now going to turn out to be an expensive surprise.
+Sometimes, clients learn this lesson the hard way when it comes tax filing time and they learn that something they did during the year is now going to turn out to have adverse tax consequences.

 Help your accountant to better help you by making sure he or she really understands your business.
 By default, CPA’s in public practice will normally have an understanding of many different types of businesses and industries just by the fact that they work with so many different clients.
 However, no CPA will know everything about everything, but, you will most often find them eager to learn.
 Therefore, provide your accountant with copies of newsletters in your industry, trade journal articles, or other pertinent information about your company.
 The more you CPA knows about your business, the better positioned he or she will be in to help you when you need his or her advice.

-Hold your accountant accountable.
-You should not be willing to accept mediocre service.
 If you feel that the accountant is not meeting your needs in some area, then you need to let them know.
 He or she will probably be happy to accommodate you.
 Again, open and honest communication with your accountant is important.

-I always encourage my clients to call me with their questions, or just send me a quick email, that is often a time efficient means to get an answer to your questions especially if I am not in the office when your call, or if you have questions after normal business hours.
+I always encourage my clients to call me with their questions, or just send me a quick email, that is often a time efficient means to get an answer to your questions especially if I am not in the office when you call, or if you have questions after normal business hours.

 How To Get the Most Value from the Services of Your CPA